Understanding Colorado Common Law Marriage

 - Both parties must represent themselves to others as a married couple.
 Some signs of this are having the same last name, having joint bank accounts and/or loans, filing joint tax returns, and referring to each other as “husband,” “wife,” or “spouse.”

 It is important to understand that in the eyes of Colorado, simply living together does not constitute a common-law marriage, nor does being together for a certain amount of time.
 To claim common law marriage, you must assume a marriage and all that goes along with it.
 Common-law unions apply to both opposite-sex and same-sex couples.

 Once a common-law marriage is established, it’s just as binding as a legal marriage.
 To end it, you must be granted a legal divorce (dissolution of marriage) and go through legal divorce proceedings just like any other married couple if you wish to separate.
 If children, pets, or assets were accrued during the relationship, they must be split as they would be in a legal marriage.
 The same applies to maintenance (alimony) and child support.
 For all intents and purposes, you’ll go through the entire divorce process.

-At the Law Offices of Kelli J. Malcolm, our divorce attorney has nearly two decades worth of experience helping the Colorado Front Range navigate the complexities of marriage, family law, and divorce with compassion and support.
-Our family law team works toward resolutions that help protect the integrity of family and do what’s best for each member.
-If you need help with your common law marriage and pending divorce, connect with us today.
+At the Law Offices of Kelli J. Malcolm, I have over twenty-five years of experience helping the Colorado Front Range couples navigate the complexities of marriage, family law, and divorce with compassion and support.
+I work toward resolutions that help protect the integrity of family and do what’s best for each member.
+If you need help with your common law marriage and pending divorce, connect with me today.